Rock mechanics

 Rock mechanics is a theoretical and applied science of the mechanical behavior of rocks and rock masses.

 Compared to geology, it is the branch of mechanics concerned with the response of rock and rock masses to the force fields of their physical environment.

 Background

-Rock mechanics forms part of the much broader subject of geomechanics, which is concerned with the mechanical responses of all geological materials, including soils.
-Rock mechanics, as applied in engineering geology, mining, petroleum, and civil engineering practices, among many others.
-It is concerned with the application of the principles of engineering mechanics to the design of the rock structures generated by processes such as mining, drilling, reservoir production, or civil construction activity such as tunnels, mining shafts, underground excavations, open pit mines, oil and gas wells, geothermal energy systems, road cuts, waste repositories, and other structures built in or of rock.
-Rock mechanics answers questions like, is reinforcement necessary for a rock or will it be able to handle whatever load it is faced with?
+Rock mechanics is part of a much broader subject of geomechanics, which is concerned with the mechanical responses of all geological materials, including soils.

+Rock mechanics is concerned with the application of the principles of engineering mechanics to the design of structures built in or on rock.
+The structure could include many objects such as a drilling well, a mine shaft, a tunnel, a reservoir dam, a repository component, or a building.
+Rock mechanics is used in many engineering disciplines, but is primarily used in Mining, Civil, Geotechnical, Transportation, and Petroleum Engineering.

+Rock mechanics answers questions such as, "is reinforcement necessary for a rock, or will it be able to handle whatever load it is faced with?"
 It also includes the design of reinforcement systems, such as rock bolting patterns.

-Rock mechanics is a theoretical and applied science of the mechanical behavior of rocks and rock masses; it is a branch of mechanics concerned with the response of rock and rock masses to the force fields of their physical environment.
-Rock mechanics is concerned with the application of the principles of engineering mechanics to the design of structures built in or on rock.
-The structure could include many things, such as; a drill hole, a mining shaft, a tunnel, a reservoir dam, a repository component, or a building.
-Rock mechanics is used in many engineering disciplines, but primarily used in Mining, Civil, Geotechnical, Transportation, and Petroleum Engineering.
+Assessing the Project Site

+Before any work begins, the construction site must be investigated properly to inform of the geological conditions of the site.
+Field observations, deep drilling, and geophysical surveys, can all give necessary information to develop a safe construction plan and create a site geological model.
+The level of investigation conducted at this site depends on factors such as budget, time frame, and expected geological conditions.

+The first step of the investigation is the collection of maps and aerial photos to analyze.
+This can provide information about potential sinkholes, landslides, erosion, etc. Maps can provide information on the rock type of the site, geological structure, and boundaries between bedrock units.

+Boreholes

+Creating a borehole is a technique that consists of drilling through the ground in various areas at various depths, to get a better understanding of the sites geology.
+Boreholes must be spaced properly from one another and drilled deep enough to provide accurate information for the geological model.
+Samples from the borehole are investigated and factors such as rock type, degree of weathering, and types of discontinuities are all recorded.